elastic/kibana/src/plugins/data/public/public.api.md

     onNoIndexPatterns?: () => void;
     savedObjectsClient: SavedObjectsClientContract;
 };

-// Warning: (ae-missing-release-tag) "IndexPatternSelectPublicProps" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
-// @public (undocumented)
-export type IndexPatternSelectPublicProps = Omit<IndexPatternSelectProps, 'savedObjectsClient'>;

 // Warning: (ae-missing-release-tag) "IndexPatternSpec" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //